SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 The Sumo Logic add-on for Heroku helps you to monitor Heroku apps and harness the power of machine data with effortless log management that delivers business and operational insights within minutes.

-This integration sends Sumo Logic alerts to Heroku.

 #### Provisioning the Sumo Logic add-on via CLI

 Provisioning the Sumo Logic add-on via the CLI allows us to monitor a single app as well as multiple apps using the same add-on.
 It creates a Sumo Logic free trial account for analyzing the Heroku logs.
 You would first need to [install](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) the Heroku CLI.
 The following sections show how to configure the add-on for Heroku apps.